-Chapada personnel develop mineralization and lithology wireframes using Vulcan software, with refinements in Leapfrog 3D software.
-Block models are generated in MineSight measuring ten metres in each direction for Chapada (Baru, Baruzinho, Cava Central, Cava Norte, Corpo Sul, Sucupira and SW Mina) and five metres in each direction for the Suruca deposits.
-Block grades are estimated using ordinary kriging in areas where sufficient composites are available to produce reliable variograms.
+Chapada personnel develop mineralization and lithology wireframes, including refinements, using Leapfrog Geo software.
+Block models are generated in Maptek Vulcan measuring ten meters in each direction for Chapada (Baru, Baruzinho, Cava Central, Cava Norte, Corpo Sul, Sucupira and SW Mina) and five meters in each direction for the Suruca deposits.
+Block grades are estimated using Ordinary Kriging in areas where sufficient composites are available to produce reliable variograms.
 In the absence of reliable variograms, block estimates are performed using inverse distance to the third power.

-Classification for Chapada, Suruca Sulphide, and Suruca SW is based on a 50 m by 50 m drill pattern for the Measured Mineral Resources, 100 m by 100 m drill pattern for Indicated, and 200 m by 200 m drill pattern for Inferred.
-For Suruca Oxide, classification is based on a 35 m by 35 m drill pattern for Measured Mineral Resources, 100 m by 50 m for Indicated, and 200 m by 200 m drill pattern for Inferred.
+Classification for Chapada, Suruca Sulfide, and Suruca SW is based on a 50 m by 50 m drill pattern for the Measured Mineral Resources, 100 m by 100 m drill pattern for Indicated, and 200 m by 200 m drill pattern for Inferred.
+For Suruca Oxide, classification is based on a 35 m by 35 m drill pattern for Measured Mineral Resources, 100 m by 50 m drill pattern for Indicated, and 200 m by 200 m drill pattern for Inferred.